Axway/agents-mulesoft/CONTRIBUTING.md

 4. Format your code with `make format`.
 5. Lint your code with `make lint`.
 6. If you haven’t already, complete the CLA.
+7. Make sure your pull request describes the issue you are fixing, or the feature you are adding.

 # Development Prerequisites